 The Upper Barakka Gardens overlook the Grand Harbour.
-From their terrace they afford one of the most beautiful panoramic views in Malta as they command a unique view of the only natural harbour in the Mediterranean with the Three Cities as its backdrop.
+From the balcony one affords to see one of the most beautiful panoramic views in Malta as they command a unique view of the only natural harbour in the Mediterranean with the Three Cities as its backdrop.

 It is the place which attracts so many Maltese and tourists all year round.
 The view is so breath taking that you will find yourself revisiting it several times.
 Sitting on a bench overlooking the view is something that cannot be missed and keeps you coming back for more.

-The lift provides a link between the Grand Harbour and the gardens.
+The lift is used to go down to the waterfront and come up again.
 A lift had already been in place and this had operated between 1905 and 1973 however this had been dismantled in 1983 as time had changed the way people travel.